-In the context of 3GPP connectivity technologies, per 3GPP TS 23.682 [2Error!
-Reference source not found.], the network reachability and UE reachability are both indications that the UE becomes reachable for receiving either an SMS or downlink data.
+In the context of 3GPP connectivity technologies, per 3GPP TS 23.682 [2], the network reachability and UE reachability are both indications that the UE becomes reachable for receiving either an SMS or downlink data.
 The SCEF supports the capability to notify the IN-CSE of the network reachable status or the UE reachable status.
 The IN-CSE shall maintain a <schedule> resource of a UE and if the networkCoordinated attribute of the <schedule> is set to TRUE, then the IN-CSE shall coordinate the schedule based on the UE's reachability.
-For example, the IN-CSE shall support synchronizing the start time of the scheduleElement attribute to be the same as the start time of the targeted UE idle status which the IN-CSE receives from the Underlying 3GPP Network.
+For example, the IN-CSE shall support synchronizing the start time of the scheduleElement attribute to be the same as the start time of the targeted UE idle status which the IN-CSE receives from the underlying 3GPP network.